-Benefits of the GRIT Freedom Chair for riders with CP
+Benefits of the GRIT Freedom Chair wheelchair for CP

 How do I stay secure in the chair?

-The seat is angled backwards (dumped) 14 degrees from horizontal and the seat back is angled 7 degrees back from vertical.
+The Freedom Chair is a consciously engineered wheelchair for CP riders—in part due to its angled seat and seat back.
+The seat is angled backward (dumped) 14 degrees from horizontal and the seat back is angled 7 degrees back from vertical.
 These features keep you secure in a comfortable riding position, even if you have weak abdominal support.

-The seat belt can be used as a waist or leg strap, for additional safety and security when riding.
-Some riders with more limited trunk control also enjoy riding with a chest strap, which keeps them upright and centered against the seatback.
+Additionally, the seat belt can be used as a waist or leg strap, for additional safety and security when riding.
+Some riders with more limited trunk control also enjoy riding with a chest strap, which keeps them upright and centered against the seat back.

 We're here to help

-We'd love to connect via email, telephone, Skype, or FaceTime to go over the GRIT Freedom Chair and to answer any questions you have.
-As the designers of the GRIT Freedom Chair, we love talking with people like you!
+We'd love to connect via email or telephone to go over the GRIT Freedom Chair and to answer any questions you have.

 Want to talk later?

-Fill out the easy request form below and we'll call you then.
+Fill out the easy request form below and we'll contact you.